NoOverflow/material2-carousel/README.md

 [![Material2 Carousel](./projects/demo/src/assets/Biglogo.png)](https://github.com/gabrielbusarello/material2-carousel)

 ## NOTICE
-Hi guys, how are you?

-I'm Gabriel Busarello, and I forked this project, because it have some nice features.

-The first author of this project is [Gabriel Sanches](https://github.com/gbrlsnchs), and he archived this awesome project, because he don't use Angular anymore.
-But I will very happy to can help de Open Source community.
+The first author of this project is [Gabriel Sanches](https://github.com/gbrlsnchs), and he archived this project.

-I want to help the community, and if you have some feature or issue, please contributte to this project.
-I will really appreciate that!

-Thank you!

 ## About
 This package is a carousel component for Angular using Material Design.